 Single Wythe Walls

 A single wythe wall is a stone, brick, or concrete wall that is one masonry unit thick.
 Considered the most economical wall type, the single layer provides the structure, exterior surface finish, and, in some designs, interior surface finish.
-Single wythe walls are durable and inherently fire.proof with fire ratings up to 4 hours.
+Single wythe walls are durable and inherently fire proof with fire ratings up to 4 hours.
 Although the thermal mass and inherent R-values may be sufficient to meet code requirements, particularly in warmer climates, additional insulation may still be required.
-Rigid insulation inserts, foamed-in.place or loose-fill insulation can be applied to the interior or exterior of the unit.
-Furring strips can be added to the interior and allow for the addition of a finish material and accommodate additional insulation.
+Rigid insulation inserts, foamed-in place or loose-fill insulation can be applied to the interior or exterior of the unit.
+Furring strips can be added to the interior and allow for the addition of a finishing material such as drywall and accommodate additional insulation.